nickfargo/state/src/state-expression.coffee.md

 **Priority 2:** Do a nominative type match for explicit expression instances.
 The `state` function serves as a sentinel `value` indicating empty-expression.

-          category =
-            if value is state or value instanceof StateExpression 'substates'
+          if value is state or value instanceof StateExpression category = 'substates'
           else if value instanceof TransitionExpression
-              'transitions'
+            category = 'transitions'

           if category?
             item = result[ category ] or = {}
             item[ key ] = value